horse-link/horse-link-home/README.md

 * HorseLink also enables simplified and decentralized access to betting, greatly opening up accessibility to the crypto markets.
 * HorseLink is powered by its ERC-20 token “HL” which operates on the Ethereum ecosystem to enable punters and speculators to place bets.
 * Speculators can also resell their bets on the secondary market.

+## How it Works

+* Lenders loan stablecoins such as USDC to vaults in return for interest they receive in HL.
+* Bookmakers borrow from these vaults and pay interest in HL to do so.
+* In doing so they can then structure their book with larger bets or more volume from punters.
+* This means more potential winnings for punters and more revenue for bookmakers, lenders and the platform.
+* All bets are encoded as unique NFTs to enable reselling of a position, or speculation by other parties, greatly increasing the liquidity for bets in the secondary market.
+* HorseLink burns 10% of its profits through token burning – making its token more scarce each time.